WolfgangMehner/vim-plugins/lua-support/README.md

    This is the minimal content of the file '$HOME/.vimrc'.
 Create one if there is none or use the file in $HOME/.vim/lua-support/rc as a starting point.

+(1.3) Make the plug-in help accessible by typing the following command on the Vim command line:

+      :helptags $HOME/.vim/doc/

-(1.3) Set at least some personal details.
+(1.4) Set at least some personal details.
 Use the map \ntw inside a Lua buffer or the menu entry:

       Lua -> Snippets -> template setup wizard